-8 Sequels That Received Best Picture Oscar Nominations
+8 Sequels That Received Oscar Nominations for Best Picture

 It’s rare when a movie sequel manages to stand up to the original entry in a film series.
 Even rarer?
-When a sequel is so good that it nabs an Academy Award nomination for Best Picture.
+When a sequel is so good that it nabs an Oscars nomination for Best Picture.
 Here are eight movies that did just that.

-When Mad Max: Fury Road was released in theaters in 2015, no one thought that it would be a critical darling—or an awards contender at the end of the year.
-But when this year’s Academy Award nominations were announced earlier this month, the latest entry in George Miller’s Mad Max franchise earned a whopping 10 nominations, including Best Picture and Best Director.
-Fury Road is the fourth installment in the series and the first to hit theaters in 30 years (since the release of 1985’s Mad Max Beyond Thunderdome).
+When Mad Max: Fury Road was released in theaters in 2015, no one thought that it would be a critical darling—or an awards contender .
+But when the Academy Award nominations were announced in 2016, the latest entry in George Miller’s Mad Max franchise earned a whopping 10 nominations, including Best Picture and Best Director.
+Fury Road is the fourth installment in the series and was the first to hit theaters in 30 years (since the release of 1985’s Mad Max Beyond Thunderdome).
 It’s also the first movie in the franchise to receive any recognition from the Academy.

 In 2011, Toy Story 3 was nominated for five Oscars, including Best Picture and Best Animated Feature.
 Though The King’s Speech ended up taking the night’s top prize, Toy Story 3 (which was named Best Animated Feature) made history that night, as it was the third ever animated movie to score a Best Picture nod; 1991’s Beauty and the Beast and 2009’s Up are the other two films to earn the same accolade.